James Patterson: Career

 Patterson was a PhD candidate at Vanderbilt when he took a job as an advertising executive at J. Walter Thompson.
-After he retired from advertising in 1996, he devoted his time to writing.
-His greatest influence, he said later, was probably Evan S. Connell's 1959 debut novel Mrs. Bridge.
-In 1976, he published his first novel, The Thomas Berryman Number.
-The novels featuring his character Alex Cross, a forensic psychologist formerly of the Washington DC.
+After Patterson retired from advertising in 1996, he devoted his time to writing.
+Patterson later said that his greatest influence was probably Evan S. Connell's 1959 debut novel Mrs. Bridge.
+In 1976, Patterson published his first novel, The Thomas Berryman Number.
+The novels featuring his character Alex Cross, a forensic psychologist formerly of the Washington D.C.
 Metropolitan Police and Federal Bureau of Investigation who now works as a private psychologist and government consultant, are his most popular and the top-selling U.S. detective series of the 2010s.
 Patterson has written more than 200 novels since 1976.
-He has had more than 114 New York Times bestselling novels, and holds The New York Times record for most #1 New York Times bestsellers by a single author—67—which is also a Guinness World Record.
-His novels account for one in 17, roughly 6%, of all hardcover novels sold in the United States; in recent years his novels have sold more copies than those of Stephen King, John Grisham, and Dan Brown combined.
+Patterson has had more than 114 New York Times bestselling novels, and holds The New York Times record for most #1 New York Times bestsellers by a single author – 67 – which is also a Guinness World Record.
+His novels account for one in 17, roughly 6%, of all hardcover novels sold in the United States; as of 2010, Patterson's novels had in recent years sold more copies than those of Stephen King, John Grisham, and Dan Brown combined.
 His books have sold approximately 305 million copies worldwide.
-In 2008, he replaced Jacqueline Wilson as the most borrowed author in Britain's libraries.
+In 2008, Patterson replaced Jacqueline Wilson as the most borrowed author in Britain's libraries.
 He retained this position at least until 2013.
-In 2018, he worked with Stephen David Entertainment on the true crime television series James Patterson's Murder Is Forever.
+In 2018, Patterson worked with Stephen David Entertainment on the true crime television series James Patterson's Murder Is Forever.

 Patterson's awards include the Edgar Award, the BCA Mystery Guild's Thriller of the Year, the International Thriller of the Year award, and the Children's Choice Book Award for Author of the Year.
 He is the first author to have No. 1 new titles simultaneously on The New York Times adult and children's bestsellers lists, and to have two books on NovelTrackr's top-ten list at the same time.
 In 2019, Patterson was awarded a National Humanities Medal.
 He appeared on the Fox TV show The Simpsons (in the episode "Yokel Chords") and in various episodes of Castle as himself.